akhialomgir/EnvCfgDoc/Linux/Keymaps.md

 C-a L       Switch to the last client
 C-a d       Detach the current client
 C-a r       Redraw the current client

-### Session

-C-a $       Rename current session
-C-a s       Choose a session from a list

 ### Copy